sudo-self/Rpi-shairport-sync/TROUBLESHOOTING.md

 sudo ufw allow 6000:6009/udp
 sudo ufw allow 35000:65535/udp
 ```
+Ports 319 and 320 need to be opened for AirPlay 2 only.

 You can check UFW config by typing `sudo ufw status` in shell.
 Please make sure that UFW is active, especially if you have deactivated it previously for testing purposes.
 Check out the [ufw man pages](http://manpages.ubuntu.com/manpages/man8/ufw.8.html) for more.